Jordon Ibe

-Jordon Ashley Femi Ibe (/ˈdʒɔːrdən 'aɪb/ EYEB; born 8 December 1995) is an English professional footballer who plays as a winger for Bulgarian First League club Lokomotiv Sofia.
+Jordon Ashley Femi Ibe (/ˈdʒɔːrdən 'aɪb/ EYEB; born 8 December 1995) is an English professional footballer who plays as a winger.

 After coming up through the youth system of Wycombe Wanderers, for whom he made his debut in the Football League as a 15-year-old, Ibe joined Liverpool in 2012.
 He spent time on loan at Championship clubs Birmingham City in the 2013–14 season and Derby County in 2014–15.
 In 2016, he signed for Premier League club AFC Bournemouth for a then club record £15 million fee, and was released in 2020.
 He spent the 2020–21 season with Derby County, but played little, and joined Adanaspor in January 2022.
 In October 2023, after a year out, Ibe joined National League club Ebbsfleet United, but played only once, and a year later spent a couple of months with Isthmian League club Hayes & Yeading United.
-On November 15, Lokomotiv Sofia announced that he had signed a contract lasting until 2027, marking his return to professional football after several years playing in lower-level leagues.
+In November 2025, Lokomotiv Sofia announced that he had signed a contract lasting until 2027, marking his return to professional football after several years playing in lower-level leagues.

 Ibe represented England from under-18 to under-21 level.